jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/FAQ/Problem-summary.md

 10. How many subjects can be filed in each JD Cloud & AI server?

-Each JD Cloud & AI Server can be filed with 5 websites at most (after the filing is canceled, the quota will be released, which means each website can simultaneously keep 5 valid registration websites at most)
+Each JD Cloud & AI Server can be filed with 5 websites at most